Why did I buy a Jaguar XJC?

 Found my car

-The paint work was mainly factory original and in good condition and the interior was clean and neat with no damage to
+paint work was mainly factory original and in good condition and the interior was clean and neat with no damage to the leather

 So the deal was done and I drove home in my shiny old Jag with a grin from ear to ear.
 It wasn’t perfect but provided an

-cruises effortlessly and you need to keep an eye on the speedo to keep it within legal limits.
+effortlessly and it needed a constant eye on the speedo to keep it within legal limits.

-at 100 mph (160 kph) and then accelerate rapidly if you put the pedal to the metal!
-I wasn't game to test the top speed theory but the way it performs I don't doubt it.
+mph (160 kph) and still accelerate rapidly if you put the pedal to the metal!
+I wasn't game to test the top speed theory but the way it

 The more I drove the car the more aware I became of the poor build quality that Jaguar were notorious for under British